The Kathy Duffy Espy Leadership for Social Change Program

 - Contribute to changing discourses in various workplace environments to endorse progressive social justice values

 - Participate in group volunteer opportunities that utilize their leadership skills and passions to further YWCA Columbus’ advocacy priorities

 This 11-month learning experience will include formal and informal learning opportunities for participants.
-Program components will appeal to a variety of leadership learning styles and may include, but not be limited to, personal and professional development, experiential learning, fundraising, and networking.
+Program components will appeal to a variety of leadership learning styles and may include, but are not limited to, personal and professional development, experiential learning, fundraising, and networking.

 In addition to monthly meetings, Cohort Connection events provide voluntary opportunities where participants can connect with one another and the program’s alumni through educational workshops, community-building events, and book/movie discussions in a book study style format.

 Leadership for Social Change participants are expected to do the following: